-DESCRIPTIONThe success of coronary artery angioplasty and stenting prompted interest in applications of catheter-based endovascular intervention in carotid artery disease.
-Combined with optimal medical management, carotid angioplasty with or without associated stenting has been investigated as minimally invasive alternative to open carotid endarterectomy (CEA), currently considered the gold standard of treatment of patients with significantly obstructing carotid atherosclerosis.
-Carotid angioplasty and stenting (CAS) involves the introduction of coaxial systems of catheters, microcatheters, balloons, and other devices through the femoral artery and into the carotid artery.
-The procedure typically takes 20-40 minutes and is performed with the patient fully awake and without sedation.
-Interventionalists almost uniformly use a distally placed embolic protection (DEP) device that is designed to reduce the risk of peri-procedural stroke caused by thromboembolic material dislodged during CAS.
+The success of coronary artery angioplasty and stenting prompted interest in applications of catheter-based endovascular intervention in carotid artery disease.
+Combined with optimal medical management, carotid angioplasty with or without stenting has been evaluated as an alternative to carotid endarterectomy (CEA), currently considered the gold standard of treatment of patients with significantly obstructing carotid atherosclerosis.
+Carotid angioplasty and stenting (CAS) involves the introduction of coaxial systems of catheters, microcatheters, balloons, and other devices.
+The procedure is most often performed through the femoral artery, but a transcervical approach can also be used to avoid traversing the aortic arch.
+The procedure typically takes 20-40 minutes.
+Interventionalists almost uniformly use an embolic protection device (EPD) designed to reduce the risk of stroke caused by thromboembolic material dislodged during CAS.
+EPDs can be deployed proximally (with flow reversal) or distally (using a filter).
 Carotid angioplasty rarely is performed without stent placement.

-Proposed advantages of CAS in contrarst to carotid endarterectomy include:
+Proposed advantages of CAS over carotid endarterectomy include:

-The U.S. Food and Drug Administration (FDA) has approved carotid artery stents and DEP devices from various manufacturers:
+The U.S. Food and Drug Administration (FDA) has approved carotid artery stents and EPDs from various manufacturers:

 Carotid angioplasty with or without associated stenting and embolic protection is considered investigational for all other indications, including but not limited to, patients with carotid stenosis who are suitable candidates for CEA and patients with carotid artery dissection.